 … But they did help with the kingfishers, who seem to be revisiting their winter hunting grounds.
 The breeze is just that tiny bit cooler now; the annual ‘panic-gorge’ can’t be far off.
 There were also lots of warblers- of several types, although I’m terrible at differentiating them.
 I played a nice game of hide and seek with some chiffchaffs, one of whom eventually relented and allowed me to take her picture.

 Such a pretty bird.
-This one was incredibly agile, performing various loop-to-loops and other aerial manoeuvres before sitting regally and aloof among the damsons.
+This one was incredibly agile, performing various loop-to-loops and other aerial manoeuvres before sitting regally among the damsons.

 I assume that these local birds are migratory, as I don’t see them in the winter.
 In keeping with the season, they didn’t sing much; just the odd chirp.
 As the sky darkened, they fell completely silent and retreated deeper into the foliage.